smscommunity/sms-guide/info/il.md

 Make sure your time is formatted as `4.51` or `16.30` or `1:39.22`.
 This is different to what the timer looks like in-game – there's a `.` between the seconds and centiseconds, and a `:` after the minutes if required.
 1 decimal-place (e.g. `16.3`) is accepted for now but I wouldn't bet on it being accepted in future.
 Check back 10s after typing in a time; if it gets highlighted red then the formatting needs to be fixed.
 Misformatted times don't count for points.

 ### Video?
-The top 3 times for a level that have video are highlighted and counted for medals.
+All top 3 times (as well as specific setup-intensive levels as noted in their columns) must have a linked video.
 Video is otherwise optional, but highly encouraged.
 Let me explain why...

 The cost of recording an IL video for someone who's able to record an Any% run is very small.
 See [this section](video-tools.md#recording-short-videos) to judge for yourself.
 The benefit is that you contribute to a collection of videos that can be used by everyone to learn strats, time strats, and get a feel for what level of play corresponds to what times.
 Videos also legitimise your runs and show respect for the competition, particularly when they rank highly for a specific level or you've reached a high overall level in points ranking.